MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 ## Enrichment results

 After running the enrichment process, go to **My enrichments** to review the total number of enriched customers and a breakdown of brands or interests in the enriched customer profiles.

+All data is aggregated up to the account level, i.e., data is not exposed on the individual contact level.
+An engagement score, which ranges from 0 to 100, with 100 being the highest engagement, is calculated for every account.
+The engagement score provides a composite measure of the account engagement across emails and meetings relative to your other accounts.

 :::image type="content" source="media/my-enrichments.png" alt-text="Preview of results after running the enrichment process.":::